 Investors who follow this strategy view the drop in price as a buying opportunity and hope to profit from short-term volatility in the company's share price.
 Essentially, they are betting that the decline will be temporary and that by buying the dip, they can increase their gains when the company's share price eventually rebounds.

-You do the research and conclude that the company still has significant long-term growth potential and that this panic selling will only be short-lived.
+You do the research and conclude the company still has significant long-term growth potential, and this panic selling will be short-lived.
 You decide the shares are trading at an attractive discount, so you take the opportunity to buy the dip.
 If your faith in the company pays off and its share price rises to its previous level, you will achieve some pretty handsome gains.

 The mean reversion theory

-Buy the dip investors seek out shares whose recent performance differs significantly from historical trends.
-If a share’s price has dropped far enough below its long-term average, investors will purchase the share, hoping to make a profit when the price returns to normal levels.
+Buy-the-dip investors seek out shares whose recent performance differs significantly from historical trends.
+If a share's price has dropped far enough below its long-term average, investors will purchase the share at the lower price, hoping to make a profit when the price returns to normal levels.

-However, there is no guarantee that the share price will always revert to its mean, and near-term movements in the price could instead be the first sign of a shift in the long-run average.
+However, there is no guarantee that the share price will always revert to its mean (average), and near-term movements in the price could instead be the first sign of a shift in the long-run average.